The Picton Estate Map

 The PDF below is a poster produced for the 2017 Lambston Parish History Exhibition.
 From the records held at the National Library of Wales in Aberystwyth.
 It is the oldest, detailed map I have found of part of the parish.

 It covers an area called ‘Sutton’.
 A lot of early documents refer to ‘The Manor of Sutton’ but individual farms in Sutton are not named until the mid-nineteenth century.
 Some documents simply refer to ‘land in Sutton’ or to ‘The Townred of Sutton in the parish of Lambston’.
-(Does anyone know exactly what a ‘townred’ was?).
+(Townred seems to have been a mainly Pembrokeshire word for a village and its surrounding farmland).
 In many cases there seems to be a clear distinction through time between Sutton land, East Hook land and Lambston land.
 All within the small parish of Lambston.

 Land Ownership